eljefe303030/Melius/README.md

 The full list of mods can be found on [Load Order Library](https://loadorderlibrary.com/lists/melius-3)

 ## Requirements
 * I have tested this on an AMD 5700X3D/AMD 7800 XT and it works well.
 Personally, I find playing with the XeSS Quality frame generation preset provides the best experience for me, much better than FSR on an AMD card (go figure!).
+Better still, if you're using an AMD card, use [OptiScaler](https://github.com/optiscaler/OptiScaler) but I cannot offer any support in getting OptiScaler working for you.
 * Your computer will need to meet at least the [minimum requirements specified by Bethesda](https://help.bethesda.net/#en/answer/60442)
 * Language set to English.
-* You need the latest Steam version (1.15.222) of the game and the Shattered Space DLC.
+* You need the latest Steam version (1.16.242) of the game and the Shattered Space DLC.

 ## Pre-installation Steps
 1. Install [Microsoft .NET v8.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-8.0.5-windows-x64-installer) and [Microsoft Visual C++ 2019 Runtime](https://aka.ms/vs/16/release/vc_redist.x64.exe).
 2. Fully disable OneDrive and any other programs that affect user file areas.
 3. Reinstall Starfield into a location that is not Program Files.
 Somewhere like C:\Games is a good location [(detailed instructions on how to move your entire Steam library location, which is general good practice for modding games)](https://help.steampowered.com/en/faqs/view/4BD4-4528-6B2E-8327#:~:text=The%20default%20installation%20location%20is,Program%20Files%20(x86)%5CSteam).
-You **MUST** have the Steam version of Starfield; version 1.15.222 and it **MUST** be a clean install.
+You **MUST** have the Steam version of Starfield and it **MUST** be a clean install.
 4. Set Starfield to not automatically update.
     - Right click Starfield in Steam, click Properties, disable *'Enable the Steam overlay while in-game'*.
 6. Language set to English.
 You can check translations of the mods on NexusMods but I cannot support you with that.